-US halts building of Russia-Germany pipeline
+US stops building of Russia-Germany pipeline

 US sanctions have halted construction of Russia's divisive gas pipeline to Germany, Nord Stream 2.

-The measures, signed into life by US president Donald Trump on Friday (20 December), prompted the Swiss engineering firm laying the pipe, Allseas, to immediately stop work.
+The measures, signed by US president Donald Trump on Friday (20 December), prompted the Swiss engineering firm laying the pipe, Allseas, to immediately stop work.

 Join EUobserver today